Nervoic/NocInjector-DI-for-Unity/Documentation/Injection.md

 - The attribute only works with fields and properties
 - Injection of all dependencies on an object takes place in Awake
 - Recursive injection is supported
+- - The OnInjected attribute is used as a label for methods that will need to be called after dependency injection.

 ---